 - Many people live in the area and have learnt to live with the midges.
 Mainly this means adapting your routine to suit the situation.

 - Put on midge repellent before the midge start to bite.

-- Wear long trousers and sleeves and a midge net.
+- Wear long trousers and sleeves and a midge net if needs be.